gummipunkt/signalcow/README.md

     ...
     ```

-Repeat these steps for `backend.service` and `signal-cli.service`, adjusting names and paths accordingly.
+Repeat these steps for `backend.service`, adjusting names and paths accordingly.